Macedonian Ruins

 “The kingdom of heaven is like leaven, which a woman took and hid in three pecks of flour until it was all leavened.”
 (Matthew 13:33)

-The figurative uses of leaven in the New Testament, as with the rabbis, reflects the ancient view of it as “corrupt and corrupting.”
-This is true especially the proverbial saying twice quoted by Paul, “Do you not know that a little leaven leavens the whole lump of dough?”
+The figurative use of leaven in the New Testament, as with the rabbis, reflects the ancient view of it as “corrupt and corrupting.”
+This is true, especially the proverbial saying twice quoted by Paul, “Do you not know that a little leaven leavens the whole lump of dough?”
 (1 Cor 5:6 and Gal 5:9).

 The parable that precedes the mustard seed and leaven is that of the wheat and tares in the field, which represents the cosmos.
 Here, too, within the kingdom of heaven are good and evil growing up together until the end.
 At that time these will be separated and finally dealt with.

-Do these parables represent a scenario of a coming kingdom, one that is to be established on earth, or does it represent a picture of one that presently exists in the heavenly realms, but is soon to extend to or allow access to some who are on earth?
+Do these parables represent a scenario of a coming kingdom, one that is to be established on earth, or does it represent a picture of one that presently exists in the heavenly realms but is soon to extend to or allow access to some who are on earth?
 The kingdom of heaven did not come into existence with Jesus’ arrival on earth.
-When Jesus proclaimed that the kingdom of heaven is at hand, he did not mean that it was soon to become a reality; he meant that it is nearby, within reach, and already in existence.
+When Jesus proclaimed that the kingdom of heaven was at hand, he did not mean that it was soon to become a reality; he meant that it was nearby, within reach, and already in existence.

-I don’t mean to be flippant, but if this was meant to apply only to an earthly kingdom, namely the church, I would not have needed divine revelation via a parable to make me aware that within the organization we call church, there exists some who are unrighteous.
+I don’t mean to be flippant, but if this was meant to apply only to an earthly kingdom, namely the church, I would not have needed divine revelation via a parable to make me aware that within the organization we call the church, there exists some who are unrighteous.
 I believe Jesus is revealing to us the reality of proceedings in the heavens, and if this is true, why is it important for us to know these things?
-It is important that we know who we interact or struggle with in the heavens, since those who know the inner workings of any organization are able to get things done and avoid the snares.
+We must know who we interact or struggle with in the heavens since those who know the inner workings of any organization can get things done and avoid the snares.

 Jesus, and John the baptizer, came declaring that this kingdom of heaven was now near, and because of Jesus’ sacrifice, the barrier that prevented us from entering was symbolically torn open, making for us a way to enter.